smbutterfield/ibmt17-18/_11-further-part-writing/c2-ex-voiceleadingsecond.md

 abc: true
 ---

+## Doubling

+As a general rule, 6/4 chords function best when the bass voice is doubled.
+As you harmonize the chords in each of the examples below, notice how often this doubling occurs naturally in your part-writing.

 ## Cadential 6/4s

 **A cadential 6/4 chord is the most straightforward usage of second inversion chord, because it has the most specific rules.**